 - If your Excel file has multiple sheets, specify one Excel Sheet to connect (you will have the chance to connect additional sheets after the connection is made).

-- If Main header lines are detected or specified, an additional Save file header to drop-down is added to the dialog.
-Specify saving to the Worksheet label area or the Book organizer.
+- If you clear Auto and enter the number of Main header lines, an additional Save file header to drop-down is added to the dialog.
+Use this to specify saving header info to the Worksheet label area or the Book organizer.